Invariant embeddings of unimodular random planar graphs: Unimodular planar triangulation of unimodular planar graphs

 \section{Unimodular planar triangulation of unimodular planar graphs}

 The following theorem was proved in \cite{Ti3}.

-\begin{theorem} Let $G$ be a unimodular random planar graph of finite expected degree.
-Then $G$ has a unimodular combinatorial embedding into the plane. \end{theorem} Recall that having a unimodular combinatorial embedding is a weaker requirement than having a unimodular or an invariant embedding, see Remark \ref{implications}.
+\begin{theorem}{{\rm (\cite{Ti3})} } Let $(\G,o)$ be a unimodular random planar graph of finite expected degree.
+Then $(\G,o)$ has a unimodular combinatorial embedding into the plane. \end{theorem} Recall that having a unimodular combinatorial embedding is a weaker requirement than having a unimodular or an invariant embedding, see Remark \ref{implications}.

-\begin{theorem} Let $(G,o)$ be a unimodular planar graph of finite expected degree.
-Then there is a supergraph $(G^+,o^+)$ containing $G$ such that $(G^+,o;G)$ is unimodular, and $G^+$ is a planar triangulation of finite expected degree.
-If $G$ has one end then $G^+$ has one end. \end{theorem}
+\begin{theorem} Let $(\G,o)$ be a unimodular planar graph of finite expected degree.
+Then there is a unimodular decorated graph $(\G^+,o^+, S)$ where $S$ is a connected subgraph of $\G^+$ and such that $(S,o^+)$ conditioned on $o^+\in S$ has the same distribution as $(\G,o)$. and $\G^+$ is a planar triangulation of finite expected degree.
+If $\G$ has one end then $\G^+$ has one end. \end{theorem}

-\begin{proof} By Theorem \ref{theorem3}, $G$ has a unimodular combinatorial embedding into the plane.
+\begin{proof} By Theorem \ref{theorem3}, $\G$ has a unimodular combinatorial embedding into the plane.
 Fix such an embedding.
-The collection of faces is also jointly unimodular with $G$.
+The collection of faces is also jointly unimodular with $\G$.

 Let $F$ be an unbounded face.
-Then there is a bijection $\beta$ between $\Z$ and the boundary of $F$ (with possible repetitions).
-Fix such a bijection, choose $\xi\in\{0,1\}$ uniformly at random, and for every pair $\{2k+\xi, 2k+\xi+1\}$ ($k\in\Z$), add a new vertex $v_k$ to the graph, and connect it to $2k+\xi$ and to $2k+\xi+1$.
+By exploring the vertices of $F$ along the boundary, a function from $\Z$ to the boundary is obtained which is not necessarily injective.
+Fix such a bijection, choose $\xi\in\{0,1\}$ uniformly at random, and for every pair $\{2k+\xi, 2k+\xi+1\}$ ($k\in\Z$), add a new vertex $v_k$ to the graph, and connect it to $2k+\xi$, $2k+\xi-1$ and $2k+\xi+1$.
 Finally, add an edge between $v_k$ and $v_{k+1}$ for every $k\in\Z$.
 Now, in the resulting new graph we have a new infinite face, whose boundary is the biinfinite path induced by $\ldots,v_{-1},v_0,v_1,\ldots$.
 Repeat the previous procedure for this biinfinite path, and so on, ad infinitum.

 For every bounded face $F$ do the following.
-If $F$ has $n$ vertices on its boundary, then add a new cycle $C$ of length $[n/2]$ inside this face.
-Add edges that connect these new vertices to the boundary vertices of $F$, in such a way that planarity is not violated, and the degree of every vertex increases by at most 4.
-It is easy to check that this is possible.
+If $F$ has $n$ edges on its boundary, then add a new cycle $C$ of length $[(n+1)/2]$ inside this face.
+Add edges that connect these new vertices to the boundary vertices of $F$ so that planarity is not violated, in such a way that we connect every vertex of $C$ to the vertices of two consecutive edges of $F$, except maybe one vertex of $C$ which is connected to one edge of $F$.
+Then for every vertex $x$ of $F$ and two consecutive edges of $F$ containing $x$, there are at most two new edges added to $x$ between these two consecutive edges.
+Hence the degree of $x$ is at most trippled by the end of this procedure.
 Repeat this step for the new face, surrounded by $C$, as long as $|C|\geq 6$.
-Otherwise just triangulate $C$ by some diagonals.
-Do this process for every bounded face $F$, and make all the choices in some predetermined measurable manner for every $F$.
+Otherwise just add a new vertex and connect it to every vertex of $C$.
+In each step, if there are more than one options, choose one of the options randomly and uniformly.